MLjungg/gazetteer/README.md

 To run the code you need to specify/customize the following in the find_synonms file:
 - The variable cathegories: define your cathegory and some words belonging to this cathegory.
-- Similarity threshold: how similar a word has to be in order for it to be consider a semantic synonym.
+- Similarity threshold: how similar a word has to be in order for it to be considered a semantic synonym.
 It ranges from 0-1 where 1 is completely similar.

 You also need to download a word embedding file, this can be found here: http://vectors.nlpl.eu/repository/#